Student Work Placement Program (SWPP)

 - Be registered as a full-time or part-time student in a post-secondary education (PSE) institution.

 - Be a Canadian citizen, a permanent resident, or a person to whom refugee protection has been conferred under the Immigration and Refugee Protection Act 2; international students (persons using a Student VISA or work permit) are not eligible for the funding at this time.

 - Be legally entitled to work in Canada in accordance with relevant provincial or territorial legislation and regulations.

 Other SWPP funding opportunities: the Multidisciplinary Technicians (MDT) Program

 As a second part of the project, CCAA is working with a consortium of companies and colleges** to develop an innovative training program which will alternate school and work terms.
 The program will combine skills for Maintenance Technicians with those of Avionics and Interiors Technicians, together with soft skills and business skills, to produce “Multidisciplinary Technicians”.
 The consortium held the launch meeting June 20, 2017.
 If you would like additional information about the development of the new program, please contact us.

-If you are a PSE institution delivering programs in STEM and business fields, you are encouraged to contact us to facilitate partnership opportunities with employers of all sizes.
-You can also reach out to local STEM and business employers in your area.
+If you are a PSE institution, you are encouraged to contact us to facilitate partnership opportunities with employers of all sizes.
+You can also reach out to local aviation and aerospace employers in your area.

 Link to ESDC info page: https://www.canada.ca/en/employment-social-development/programs/work-integrated-learning.html